rosvik/container-cubby/README.md

 # Container Cubby

 > [!WARNING]
-> Container Cubby is currently in development, and may still be subject to frequent and unannounced breaking changes.
+> Container Cubby is still in development, and may be subject to frequent and unannounced breaking changes.

-Container Cubby is a minimal implementation of a container registry, based on the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
-It is single-tenant, and stores all container data in a local directory.
-Although it does work and implements most of the spec, there are no guarantees about the stability or security.
-There also might still be frequent breaking changes, so it's not recommended to use it in production just yet.
+Container Cubby is a container registry that aims to implement the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md) while avoiding complex features and dependencies.
+It is single-tenant, and stores all container data as files in a local directory.

 ## Running

 ### As a container

-Pre-built images of Container Cubby are available from [cubby.no](https://cubby.no), which, of course, runs Container Cubby.
+Pre-built images are available from [cubby.no](https://cubby.no) (Which, of course, runs Container Cubby ✨).

 ```bash
 podman pull cubby.no/rosvik/container-cubby:main